-All discharge summaries must be dictated at the time of discharge to another facility or transfer to another facility by either the resident or attending and the transcribed reports require the authentication of the attending physician.
+All discharge summaries must be dictated at the time of discharge to another facility or transfer to another facility by the discharging health care practitioner (resident, fellow, attending, nurse practitioner, midwife or physician assistant) unless another healthcare provider is specifically and legibly designated on form Form ME2C005 (Final Progress Note/Discharge Orders.)
+The transcribed reports require the authentication of the attending physician.